Database Backup (DBS) provides features such as single-table restoration, geo-redundancy, and long-term archiving for Oracle instances.

 - Non-encrypted: The backup data is not encrypted.

-- In the Configure Backup Time step, set the parameters that are described in the following table and click Next in the lower-right corner of the page.
+- In the Configure Backup Time step, configure the parameters that are described in the following table and click Next in the lower-right corner of the page.

 Parameter Description Full-scale Backup Frequency